antoniablair/stats-engagement/README.md

 ###  Admin

 I used an open source library called [Forest Lumber](https://www.forestadmin.com/lumber/) to generate an admin panel to manage this project.
+The admin panel is complete with all CRUD functionality.
 <hr/>
 <img src="https://github.com/antoniablair/stats-engagement/blob/master/client/src/images/forestadminadd.png">